J4CODE/my-jamstack-dev-project/src/pages/index.md

           With the JAMStack there is also a high level of security.

-          Including server-side processes which are abstracted into microservice APIs, surface areas for attacks that are greatly are reduced.
+          Including server-side processes which are abstracted into microservice APIs, surface areas for attacks that are greatly reduced.
 The domain expertise of specialist third-party services can also be leveraged.
         image: images/feature2.png
         actions:
           - type: action